KVinyl/letter-boxed-solver-nyt/README.md

 https://www.nytimes.com/puzzles/letter-boxed

 LetterBoxedSolverNYT parses NYT Letter Boxed metadata to extract valid words in today's Letter Boxed and finds a solution to a Letter Boxed game of shortest possible length.
 Then it automates opening the browser, going to the website, and playing the game using Selenium.
-Requires Webdriver for Chrome in order for automation to work.
+Google Chrome is required in order for automation to work.